Where are the areas of water deficit and surplus in the UK?

 Population distribution in the UK is uneven.
-The most densely populated areas are often located in areas that are the driest.
-As you can see from the map below population density in the UK is highest in the south-east.
-One-third of the population of the UK live in this area.
+The most densely populated areas are often located in the driest areas.
+As you can see from the map below, population density in the UK is highest in the southeast.
+One-third of the population of the UK lives in this area.

 However, the south-east is also one of the driest areas in the UK.
 The map below shows average yearly rainfall rates in the UK between 1981 to 2010.

 From the rainfall map, it is clear that some areas experience high levels of rainfall but have a low population density.
 An example of this is North Wales.
 This suggests the area has a water surplus.
-However, the south-east of England has low levels of rainfall, however, population density it high.
+However, the southeast of England has low levels of rainfall.
+However, population density is high.
 The area experiences a water deficit.
-Which means it does not have enough water to meet the needs of the population.
-Areas which suffer from significant water deficits are said to be undergoing serious water stress when the water available is not sufficient to meet the needs of the population or is of poor quality.
+This means it does not have enough water to meet the population’s needs.
+Areas which suffer from significant water deficits are said to be undergoing severe water stress when the water available is not sufficient to meet the needs of the population or is of poor quality.
 The map below shows areas affected by water stress.

 Water transfer in the UK